allenwest24/CV/README.md

 # Allen West

 ## About Me
 I am a Security Researcher currently working with some of the world's best engineers and hackers on Akamai's Security Intelligence Response Team.
-Since Akamai's customer base represent a large chunk of the internet, most of my/our current focus is on scalable threat actors like botnets operators and Nation State campaigns.
+Since Akamai's customer base represents a large chunk of the internet, most of my/our current focus is on scalable threat actors like botnets operators and Nation State campaigns.
 I also love writing code, designing systems, offensive security, and I even enjoy writing policy and research blog posts about all of it.
 Below is all of the work I have done in the Cyber Security domain, and I hope it protrays sufficiently the level of passion I have for this "career".
 It means a lot to me and I am excited to be able to share it with anyone who is interested.
 Thanks!

 ## Education
 ### Masters in Information Security and Assurance - Carnegie Mellon University